 - Provide workers access to jobs along the corridor and make their commutes more pleasant and productive.

 - Breathe new life into our centers of arts and entertainment by giving out-of-town visitors a reliable and relaxing way to reach new cultural experiences.

 - Help Michigan attract and retain more of the talented workers the state needs to prosper in the future.

 The economic impact of these new opportunities is huge.
 For instance, passenger rail service on the Wolverine Corridor brings more than $45 million in community benefits to towns along the route each year.
-Amtrak invested more than $31 million in Michigan companies in 2013 for goods and services to keep its trains running.
+Amtrak invests millions of dollars in Michigan companies for goods and services to keep its trains running.

-Already there's progress toward making the Coast-to-Coast a reality.
-MEC is leading an effort, in collaboration with the Michigan Association of Railroad Passengers, an MEC member group; the Ann Arbor Area Transportation Authority; the Michigan Department of Transportation; Metropolitan Planning Organizations along the corridor and a handful of other important stakeholders to complete a Rail Ridership and Cost Estimate Study funded by a federal grant and local match contributions from organizations along the corridor.
+There's already progress toward making the Coast-to-Coast a reality.
+MEC lead an effort, in collaboration with the Michigan Association of Railroad Passengers, an MEC member group; the Ann Arbor Area Transportation Authority; the Michigan Department of Transportation; Metropolitan Planning Organizations along the corridor and a handful of other important stakeholders to complete a Rail Ridership and Cost Estimate Study funded by a federal grant and local match contributions from organizations along the corridor.

-The study is nearly complete!
-Transportation Economics Management Systems, Inc. was hired to complete the study, which is expected to be finalized in early 2016.
-The Michigan By Rail team, a coalition of organizations working to advance passenger rail in Michigan led by MEC, managed the public engagement portion of the study and spent the summer and fall of 2015 hosting 16 public meetings in communities across the corridor.
+Transportation Economics Management Systems, Inc. was hired to complete the study, which was finalized in 2016.
+The Michigan By Rail team, a coalition of organizations working to advance passenger rail in Michigan led by MEC, managed the public engagement portion of the study and spent the summer and fall of 2015, hosting 16 public meetings in communities across the corridor.

 Sign in with